 The Trinity aquifer can be subdivided into the north-central section between the Colorado and Red Rivers that consists predominantly of sandstones that dip to the east and a central section south of the Colorado River that consists of mostly flat-lying limestones in the Hill Country area.
 The main source of recharge in the north-central section is precipitation, which can be simulated using the Recharge package.
 The strike of the outcrop area parallels the isopleth contours of precipitation; therefore, spatial variability in precipitation may not be significant, although the Paluxy Formation may have less than the Twin Mountains Formation.
 Information on soil types, underlying geology, and vegetation type can be used to spatially distribute recharge.
-Groundwater discharge resulting from base-flow discharge to streams can be simulated using the Stream package and that from evapotranspiration can be simulated using the ET package.
+Groundwater discharge resulting from base-flow discharge to streams can be simulated using the ET package.